 What Do Axolotls Eat?

-Axolotls are omnivores, consuming whatever they can swallow completely, including bloodworms, bugs, tiny fish, and other animals.
+Axolotls are omnivores, consuming whatever they can swallow completely, including bloodworms, insects, bugs, tiny fish, and other animals.

 You will have to provide similar food to axolotls if you have them.
 They may be given a diversity of living and dead foodstuffs.
 Such as: